-Great Spots are quite large the size of a Starling or Blackbird.
+Great Spots are quite small birds the size of a Starling, a bit smaller than a Blackbird.

 They have a crimson patch under the tail, a black back with a clearly defined white patch on each 'shoulder' and spotted wings.

 Males have a red patch on the back of the head, females do not.

 Lesser Spots are tiny, the size of a Sparrow or Chaffinch and are only a quarter of the weight of a Great Spot

 There is no red under the tail and the back and wings have black and white bars/stripes.